utahkay/AcceptanceTestDemo/README.md

 What benefits would you hope to get from automated acceptance testing?
 That you don't get from other kinds of testing?

 This demo app shows the use of three different tools for acceptance testing: NUnit, SpecFlow, and FitNesse.
+Once you get the project, you should be able to build and run each of the three kinds of tests.
+ - The NUnit tests should pass.
+ - The SpecFlow spec should fail with "inconclusive".
+ -  You may need to install the VisualStudio extension "SpecFlow", unless ReSharper picks up features automatically.
+ - You will need a java jre installed to run FitNesse.
+  - Start FitNesse by running start-fitnesse.bat from the command line, in the __FitnesseServer__ folder.
+  - Browse to localhost:8080
+  - Navigate to AcceptanceTestDemo
+  - Click "Suite" to run the suite of tests.
+There's only one test, and it should pass.

 I was too lazy to write a UI, so you'll have to imagine this as a web app where you can register for various conferences.
 The app allows you to preview your registration price, given certain information: